e.l.f Beauty: Analyzing “Change the Board Game” Campaign

 🧠 My Process:

-Finally, I provided recommendations in my paper to support the campaign’s three year goal.
+Finally, I concluded my research by providing recommendations to support the campaign’s three year goal.
 This included product integration, a microsite with progress updates, and strategies to maintain awareness among non-consumers.

 The Good